 b.
-Bonds, notes debentures, or other similar obligations of the United States of America or its agencies, including, mortgage backed securities, except for those specifically listed on item 1 of this section.
+Bonds, notes debentures, or other similar obligations of the United States of America or its agencies, including, mortgage backed securities, (except for those specifically listed on item 1 of this section) and obligations of FNMA as set forth in the Attorney General's opinion.
+Monitor legislative activity for changes that might impact the future permissibility of investing in FNMA securities.